ViCCo-Group/thingsvision/README.md

 )
 ```

-Next, create the Dataset and Dataloader for your images.
-Here, we have all our images in a single directory `root`, which can also contain subfolders (e.g. for individual classes), so we're using the `ImageDataset` class.
+As a next step, create both dataset and dataloader for your images.
+We assume that all of your images are in a single `root` directory which can contain subfolders (e.g., for individual classes).
+Therefore, we leverage the `ImageDataset` class.

 ```python
 root='path/to/root/img/directory' # (e.g., './images/)